GOVERNMENT FUNDING

 However, the EU has seen a decline in intellectual assets over the 2017-2024 period, particularly in the share of international patent and design applications, she noted.

-Ivanova said the report also highlights that, compared to its global competitors, the EU needs greater investments in research and innovation, notably by the private sector.
+Ivanova said the report also highlights that, compared with its global competitors, the EU needs greater investments in research and innovation, notably by the private sector.
 European Commission

 Basic scientific research is increasingly driving innovation, analysis shows